kluctl/kluctl/docs/reference/commands/webui-run.md

       --all-contexts                Use all Kubernetes contexts found in the kubeconfig.
       --context stringArray         List of kubernetes contexts to use.
       --host string                 Host to bind to.
-Pass an empty string to bind to all addresses. (default "localhost")
+Pass an empty string to bind to all addresses.
+Defaults to 'localhost' when run locally and to all hosts when run in-cluster.
       --in-cluster                  This enables in-cluster functionality.
 This also enforces authentication.
       --in-cluster-context string   The context to use fo in-cluster functionality.
       --only-api                    Only serve API without the actual UI.